alxrm/ugo/README.md

 Simple and expressive toolbox written with love and care in Go.

-Deeply inspired by [underscore.js](http://underscorejs.org/) and has the same syntax and behaviour as JavaScript's underscore.
+Deeply inspired by [underscore.js](http://underscorejs.org/) and has the same syntax and behaviour

 Fully covered with tests, no surprises